The Power of Identity: How OWWA's New Logo Repositioned Government Branding

 Honoring Legacy, Embracing Modernity

-Thisgovernment branding project started with respect.
+Thisgovernment branding project began with respect rather than criticism.
 Ravve Jay Prevendido is the CEO and Co-Founder of Through The Glass Creatives.
-He admired the original OWWA logo.
-He also admired the person who made it.
-For years, that logo stood for OFWs.
-It meant protection and service.
-But the world had changed.
+He admired the original OWWA logo, and he admired the person who made it.
+For years that mark stood for OFWs.
+It meant protection.
+It meant service.
+Redesigning something that still works is the harder brief.
+The risk is not a dull result.
+The risk is erasing meaning that people already trust.
+What had changed was the world around the mark.
 A new wave of modern-day heroes had risen.
-These OFWs now work in a global, digital world.
-It is a competitive one too.
+These OFWs now work in a global, digital, and competitive world.
 The brand needed to grow with them.

 “This logo softened the image of the government agency, making OWWA appear more caring, more human.
 It reshaped the rapport between OFWs, their families, and the institution itself.” - Mherie Vic Palomo Prevendido, TTGC Chairwoman